hastalavista99/30-Day-JS-Challenge/progress.md

 ### Day 4: 04/05/2025 - Functions & Scope
 -Completed all exercises:

 Create a function that returns a memoized version of any function Implement a function that limits how many times another function can be called Write a function that executes a callback after a specified delay Build a function that creates a throttled version of another function

+-Key Learnings:

--Key Learnings: Throttling is especially valuable for optimizing performance-sensitive event handlers.
+Throttling is especially valuable for optimizing performance-sensitive event handlers.
 The delayed function and callback gives you precise control over delayed operations with an elegant API.

+-Insights:

--Insights: Today's challenge was all about maximizing performance
+Today's challenge was all about maximizing performance

 Code: days/day-04

 ### Day 5: 05/05/2025 - ES6 Features in Practice
 -Completed all exercises:

 Refactor a complex function to use destructuring and default parameters Convert a function to use rest/spread operators for flexibility Implement a simple class hierarchy with inheritance Create a set of utility functions using arrow functions and template literals

+-Key Learnings:

--Key Learnings: Arrow Functions make code more concise and maintain lexical this binding, which eliminates common scoping issues in callbacks and event handlers
+Arrow Functions make code more concise and maintain lexical this binding, which eliminates common scoping issues in callbacks and event handlers
 Pure functions (like most utilities in the last exercise) produce consistent outputs for given inputs, improving predictability and testability
 Function composition techniques (pipe and compose) allow building complex operations from simple ones, enhancing reusability

+-Insights:

--Insights:  Debounce and throttle are essential for handling high-frequency events like scrolling, resizing, or typing
-            Browser APIs like Intl provide robust internationalization without external libraries Regular expressions are powerful but should be used judiciously and commented when complex (as in validation functions)
-            Utility functions should be small, focused, and composable rather than trying to do too much
+Debounce and throttle are essential for handling high-frequency events like scrolling, resizing, or typing Browser APIs like Intl provide robust internationalization without external libraries Regular expressions are powerful but should be used judiciously and commented when complex (as in validation functions) Utility functions should be small, focused, and composable rather than trying to do too much

 Code: days/day-05

+### Day 6: 06/05/2025 - Advanced JavaScript Patterns

+-Completed all exercises:

+Implemented retry mechanism for handling transient failures Created waterfall function for sequential async operations Built parallel execution utility with concurrency limits Developed simple state machine implementation

+-Key Learnings:

+Retry patterns are essential for resilient network operations and API calls Sequential execution (waterfall) provides control when each step depends on previous results Concurrency management prevents overwhelming services while maintaining performance State machines formalize complex workflows and prevent impossible state transitions

+-Insights:

+Error handling strategy differs significantly between sequential and parallel operations Promise-based utilities can dramatically simplify complex asynchronous flows Context objects provide cleaner data passing than long parameter lists Well-designed patterns reduce cognitive load when reading/maintaining code

+Code: days/day-06